lisa-lumos/Snowflake/reference/02-function-ref.md

 ## File functions
 get_stage_location(@my_stage_name): Retrieves the URL for an external/internal named stage, using the stage name.

+get_relative/absolute_path()

+get_presigned_url(): Generates a pre-signed URL to a staged file.

+build_scoped_file_url(): Generates a scoped Snowflake file URL to a staged file.
+Expires 24 hrs after first access.

+build_stage_file_url(): Generates a Snowflake file URL to a staged file.
+It doesn't expire.

 ## Geospatial functions
+skipped.

 ## Hash functions
+hash(...)/hash_agg(...): returns a signed integer.
+SF proprietary.
+CANNOT be used to create unique keys.
+Can take multiple cols as input.

 ## Metadata functions
+generate_column_description(): inter_schema() takes a set of staged files, that contains semi-structured data, its output feeds into generate_column_description(), who then returns a string that contains a list of cols.
+Which can then be manually referred to, when creating a table, etc, for that dataset.

+get_ddl(): Returns a ddl of an object, which can be used to recreate it.
+For UDFs and stored procedures, the output might be slightly different from the original DDL.

 ## Numeric functions